Custom Furniture Care

 1. Wood Furniture Maintenance

-Use Coasters and Mats: Prevent water rings and heat damage by placing coasters under drinks and mats under hot dishes.
-Even a small amount of water can leave permanent marks on wood, and heat can lead to discoloration or cracking.
+Protect surfaces by using coasters under drinks and mats under hot dishes.
+Even a small amount of water or heat can leave permanent marks.

 2. Upholstery Furniture Maintenance